-There are many tools and sprays that are used to kill and repel mosquitoes.
-Some of these methods have proven to be effective, while others less.
-Today we are going to look at bug zappers, how they work and how good they are reducing and limiting mosquito population.
+There are many tools and sprays out there that kill and/or repel mosquitoes.
+Some of these methods have proven to be effective while others are less effective.
+Today, we’re going to answer some questions about bug zappers including how they work and how good they are at reducing and limiting the mosquito population.

-How effective bug zappers are compared to other methods for mosquito control
+How effective are bug zappers at mosquito control?

-Few studies conducted about efficiency of bug zappers have proved that bug zappers are ineffective against mosquitoes and will not provide a significant impact on the population of mosquitoes in the area it has been used.
+Studies examining the efficiency of bug zappers have determined that they’re ineffective against mosquitoes.
+This means that they won’t have a significant impact on the population of mosquitoes in the target area.

 The problem lies in the fact that mosquitoes don’t use ultraviolet light to find their victims.
 Mosquitoes find humans in other ways.
 The most common of these is by detecting the carbon dioxide that we exhale when breathing.

 Of course, a bug zapper can catch the occasional mosquito and electrocute it.
 The majority of the bugs that a zapper kills aren’t mosquitoes, however, but rather harmless insects such as beetles, midges, and different aquatic insects.
 While a bug zapper can kill a high number of insects and bugs during the night, only a small percentage of those will be mosquitoes.